 When I was in college I stumbled upon a study technique that consistently produced A’s in my classes.
 It did require a lot of work, but when I fully developed and followed these ideas, I aced my classes.
-I’m not talking easy 101 type classes either, I was excelling in 300 and 400 level courses.
+I’m not talking easy 101 type classes either, I was excelling in 300 and 400 level courses in undergraduate school and 500 to 700 level courses in graduate school.
 Your mileage may vary, but here’s how I did it:

 1. Read the chapter outline for the lecture.
 Do not read the whole text, only read the subject headings and familiarize yourself with the illustrations, concepts, and general ideas.
 Allow several hours to go by and then re-read the chapter, making careful notes of key terms and concepts and any questions that arise in your mind.